Course Descriptions

 TECM 1041: Algebra 101

-Focuses on technical algebra skills used in the workplace.
+This course is intended to teach and refresh students with technical algebra skills relevant to technical occupations.
 Topics include equations and inequalities, polynomials, factoring and other algebra skills.

 • Child Development